robdmc/pandashells/README.md

 df = df.reset_index()
 </code></pre>

+Shown below are several examples of how to use the p.df tool.
+You are encourage to copy/paste these commands to your bash prompt to see pandashells in action.

 * Show a few rows of an example data set.
 <pre><code><strong>[~]$ p.example_data -d tips | head</strong>
 "total_bill","tip","sex","smoker","day","time","size"